Why Does Parenting Seem Like Such A Chore?

-In a short article, I talk about what made parenting especially difficult for me, suggest some foundational blocks I'd wished I'd put into place before becoming a parent and concluding with a continuing expanding dynamic outline of blog posts on our Modern Parenting Blog.
+For some of you parenting may be a truly blissful experience and a true gift.
+But for some of us, we are finding it especially difficult to uncover those moments of bliss and gratitude.
+In a short article, I talk about what made parenting especially difficult for me, suggest some foundational blocks I'd wished I'd put into place before becoming a parent.

 Is it that there is suddenly a preponderance of blogs willing to spill the beans on how hard parenting is or has there actually been a shift over the last two generations that makes raising children more difficult?